brianadams2337/acme-shop-flo/docs/migration.md

   ### HTTPS vs HTTP development mode

-  - In Nuxt 2 we used the HTTPS certificates and we always used `HTTPS` mode for the `yarn dev`.
+  - In Nuxt 2 we used the `https certificates` and we always used `https` mode for the `yarn dev`.
     In Nuxt 3 we introduced two scripts so that we can run the app in http or https mode.
     `yarn dev` and `yarn dev:https`